wiemerm/DeploymentGuide/deployment_visual_guide.md

 ### Foam Build Reference

-Tier 1, there are large gaps and unfilled seams that make the base constrcution method of Foam visible:
+Tier 1, there are large gaps and unfilled seams that make the base construction method of foam visible:

 ![Foam Tier 1 Example](./Photos/Foam/tier1_foam.png)